multimodalAI/multimodal-ai-hugo-group/content/omaib-projects/about.md

 ---
-title: "Open Multimodal AI Benchmark"
+title: "Open Multimodal AI Benchmark - Funded Projects"
-subtitle: "Round 1 Funded Projects"
+# subtitle: "Round 1 Funded Projects"
 widget: blank
 headless: true
 weight: 10
 design:
   columns: '1'
 ---

+### Funded Projects from OMAIB Round 1

 **CRITICAL-MM: Cross-modal Reasoning with Integrated Clinical Assessment for Large Multimodal Models**

   Munib Mesinovic, University of Oxford

 Summary: Clinical AI deployment failures rarely stem from technical limitations, and they arise when models cannot be trusted by clinicians, integrated by healthcare systems, or understood by patients.
 Current multimodal benchmarks evaluate what foundation models can do (accuracy, speed), not what they should do (trustworthiness, safety, fairness).
 CRITICAL-MM addresses this gap by developing the first benchmark co-designed with the complete ICU stakeholder ecosystem across multiple international sites.
 We will create a two-tier evaluation framework for multimodal foundation models on real-world ICU tasks (asynchronous data fusion, explainable deterioration prediction, clinical handover generation, resource-constrained triage).
 Tier 1 (Technical) measures predictive performance using publicly accessible ICU datasets: MIMIC-IV, MIMIC-III, eICU, HiRID, and AmsterdamUMCdb, enabling multinational cross-institutional generalisability testing.
 Tier 2 (Socio-Technical) evaluates outputs through participatory workshops with ICU clinicians, patient representatives, ethicists, and industry partners, assessing trust, interpretability, and ethical acceptability using co-designed rubrics.
 Through bidirectional exchange with NYU Abu Dhabi (Cleveland Clinic) and clinical validation at Oxford NHS Trust, we will test benchmark generalisability across diverse healthcare contexts.
 CRITICAL-MM will establish global standards for AI evaluation, directly informing NHS decisions and cross-cultural AI safety practices.